Fertility Lawyers

 After a parental order has been made, the surrogate is not automatically entitled to make an application to the court about the child and would need to make a strong case for permission to be granted before proceeding.

 Following changes to the law in 2005, a child conceived after this date using donor sperm and/or eggs (gametes) can find out identifying information about the donor once they reach the age of 18.
 A donor could be traced by a child conceived with their gametes once they have become an adult.
-However, if the donation took place via a licensed fertility clinic, there is no legal link between the child and the donor and, therefore, no potential for any financial claim to be made against them.

 Talk to Us

 Find out more about how our fertility law specialists can help you with any legal concerns relating to fertility by getting in touch today.
-Simply call us on 0345 872 6666, or fill in our online enquiry form and a member of the team will call you back as soon as possible.
+Simply call JMW on 0345 872 6666, or fill in our online enquiry form and a member of the team will call you back as soon as possible.